alinex/node-report/README.md

 - convert text to visual representation like qr, chart or UML
 - optimized html tables

-See example output in within the different element descriptions below.
+See example output within the different element descriptions below.

 Internally this works with a markdown syntax which has a limited number of possibilities but is easy to transform in nearly any other format.
 If you know markdown you will find the possibilities here enormous.
+And you may also directly load markdown and process it using this package.

 The html export can also be optimized for email using `ìnlineCss` option.
 With this the styles from the head section will moved into the document because webmail client will remove the head section completely.
+Only for javascript there is no possible replacement.

 > It is one of the modules of the [Alinex Universe](http://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](http://alinex.github.io/develop).